 Major Program Requirements

 Nutrition and Exercise Physiology with emphasis in Physical Activity, Nutrition, and Human Performance does not require an application or have a pre-program status.
 Students may declare the major and emphasis area by indicating it when they apply to MU and transition directly into the program.
 After the first semester at MU, students must have a minimum of a 2.0 GPA (term and CUM) to declare the program.
-The student will need to complete a transfer of division form or if a current student in another program within the department or college of HES, notify their advisor and/or HES Student Services of their wishes.
+Current MU students will need to complete a transfer of division form.
+A current student in another program within the college should notify their advisor of their wishes.
 There are specific grade requirements for most courses within the emphasis, these are outlined on the degree requirement sheet and noted on the degree audit.

 & BIO_SC 1020